i-machine-think/awesome-compositionality/README.md

 ### Datasets

 - Lake, Brenden, and Marco Baroni.
-[Generalization without systematicity: On the compositional skills of sequence-to-sequence recurrent networks](http://proceedings.mlr.press/v80/lake18a/lake18a.pdf) International Conference on Machine Learning.
+[Generalization without systematicity: On the compositional skills of sequence-to-sequence recurrent networks](http://proceedings.mlr.press/v80/lake18a/lake18a.pdf) ICML.
 2018.
   * Study on the ability of RNNs to generalize in a compositional way on a data set for sequence-to-sequence modelling called SCAN, which requires models to create compositional solutions and generalize on new data based on related concepts.

+- A Santoro, F Hill, D Barrett, A Morcos, T Lillicrap.
+[Measuring abstract reasoning in neural networks](http://proceedings.mlr.press/v80/santoro18a/santoro18a.pdf) ICML, 2018.
+    * A dataset for abstract reasoning inspired by human-like IQ tests.
+To succeed in the task the model must be able to generalize in various ‘regimes’ in which the training and test data differ in clearlydefined ways.

 ### Miscellaneous